bitfag/DEXBot/docs/flexibleorders.rst

 ---------------------------------------------

 Say, your expectation is BTC going moon.
-So your goal is to keep most of your BTC, doing partial sells on highs and re-bying on price drops.
+So your goal is to keep most of your BTC, doing partial sells on highs and re-buying on price drops.
 So, you're set high sell stop ratio and low buy stop ratio.
 Order sizes are also set
-accordingly: sell small amounts and try to re-buy more agressively.
+accordingly: sell small amounts and try to re-buy more aggressively.

 .. code-block:: yaml